 The on-screen calculator

-For section 1 of the numeracy test, an online basic calculator is provided.
-Candidates are strongly advised to familiarise themselves with the functionality of the calculator prior to sitting the numeracy test.
-The on-screen calculator is available in the Sample and Practice Questions via your ACER candidate account.
+For section 1 of the numeracy test, an on-screen basic calculator is provided.
+There is considerable variability in the way different calculators function.
+Registered candidates are strongly advised to familiarise themselves with the functionality of the on-screen calculator prior to sitting the numeracy test.
+The on-screen calculator is available in the Practice Questions via your ACER candidate account.

 Personal calculators cannot be used for the test as per the permitted testing aids policy.